slaclab/beamtime-calibration-suite/docs/setup.md

 (note: in the 1st command replace `<slac-username>` with your slac unix account-name)
 ```
 ssh -Yt <slac-username>@s3dflogin.slac.stanford.edu
-//now enter your info to login to s3df...
+# now enter your info to login to s3df...
+ssh psana // to access data on s3df
 source /sdf/group/lcls/ds/ana/sw/conda2/manage/bin/psconda.sh
 ```
 * all commands entered in the following steps should be done so in this setup terminal _(the terminal should now have an active ssh session into S3DF)_